 The most important part of picking a motherboard is matching up the socket and chipset with the requirements for the CPU you’ll be running.
 Picking the wrong socket will guarantee that your CPU will not be compatible and picking the wrong chipset can lock you out of features you may have wanted to use.

 A motherboard’s socket is where your CPU will sit.
 Depending on the brand of your CPU, your motherboard’s socket will either have pins or holes for pins.
-It’s really easy to bend those pins so you always want to be extra careful.
-Beyond CPU + motherboard compatibility, a socket has no other functions.
+Either way, it’s really easy to bend those pins so you always want to be extra careful.
+Beyond CPU + motherboard compatibility, a socket has no other significant functions.

-Chipset refers to the, well, chipset that’s installed on the motherboard.
-This chipset controls which features a motherboard will and will not support.
+Chipset effectively refers to the brain of a motherboard.
+It controls which features a motherboard will and will not support, how many ports/sockets it can run, and how much RAM it can support.
 Both AMD and Intel motherboards have various levels of chipset and only some will support features like CPU overclocking.
 With that in mind, double-check that the chipset you’ve chosen supports the features you want to use.

 As an example, say you want to run the AMD R5 3600 CPU.
-For that CPU you would need a AM4 socket motherboard.
-When it comes to chipset, you have NUMEROUS options available and it can be very confusing.
-As a general rule, the B-level chipsets like the B350 and B450 are usually a safe bet.
-The lower A-level chipset is best for home office PCs and the X-level chipsets are best for advanced enthusiasts.
+For that CPU you would need an AM4 socket motherboard – no other socket will work.
+When it comes to the chipset, you have NUMEROUS options available and it can be very confusing at a glance.
+Long story short, there are always 2-3 tiers of chipset indicated by a letter and you generally want to avoid the lowest tier for a dedicated gaming PC.

 Connectivity is key